 Honey Plant Growth Recipe

 If you’re willing to give this natural means for rooting a try, then you’ll likely find more than a few recipes floating around, all of which can be used.
 That said, you might want to experiment to find the one that works well for you, yielding the best results.
 Some people have even added honey to willow water to aid in rooting.
-But just to get you started, here’s one of the more basic ones that I have come across using a 1:3 ratio of honey to water (this can be adjusted as necessary).
+But just to get you started, here’s one of the more basic ones that I have come across for making a honey/water mixture for your cuttings (this can be adjusted as necessary).

-– Pure, or raw, honey is said to be better than regular store-bought honey (which has been processed) and yields the greatest results.
+– Pure, or raw, honey is said to be better than regular store-bought honey (which has been processed/pasteurized, thus taking away the beneficial properties) and yields the greatest results.
+So when obtaining store-bought honey, ensure the label specifies that it’s “raw” or “pure” honey.

-– Mix the honey with your boiling water and allow to cool.
+– Mix the honey with your boiling water (do not boil the honey itself) and allow to cool.
 Place this mixture in an airtight container (such as a mason jar) until ready to use, storing it somewhere away from light.
+This mixture should keep up to 2 weeks.

 How to Root Cuttings with Honey